johnryantaylor/FDSE/Project1/README.md

 ## Gravity currents on a slope

 Oceananigans gives us control of the direction in which gravity points.
 By changing the angle of gravity in the (x,z) plane, we can use this to simulate a gravity current on a prograde or retrograde slope.
 To do this, add replace `buoyancy = BuoyancyTracer()` with `buoyancy = BuoyancyForce(BuoyancyTracer(), gravity_unit_vector=(sind(θ),0,-cosd(θ)))` in the `model` definition, where `θ` is the clockwise angle by which the gravity vector is rotated.
 Note that the plots that are made in `plot_gravitycurrent.jl` will be in a tilted reference frame aligned with the computational domain.
-How does the tile angle influence the speed of the gravity current?
+How does the tilt angle influence the speed of the gravity current?